We think this movie stands out for:

 A lot or a little?

 The parents' guide to what's in this movie.

 What parents need to know

-Parents need to know that Lotte from Gadgetville, an Estonian-Latvian animated feature from 2008, is now available in English on DVD and streaming.
+Parents need to know that Lotte from Gadgetville is an Estonian-Latvian animated feature that's been dubbed into English.
 A multi-festival winner and long-popular European franchise (which included merchandise and TV episodes), Lotte and her family and friends live in Gadgetville, a charming village in which just about everyone is an inventor.
 Dogs, cats, pigs, flies, bees, and even some particularly sophisticated moles have adventures without the usual villains -- no scares or jeopardy.
 The mild conflict comes in easily digestible bites of misunderstandings, dealing with child-appropriate fears and family relationships.
 A bit of suspense comes because a beloved dad has been missing for a while; it's well-resolved.
 In this movie, there are lots of small plots -- from an invention competition to unexpected new friendships -- even a hot-air balloon journey to Japan for a judo tournament.
 There's lots of music and many funny situations, and characters have been designed to appeal to the littlest members of the family, but older kids and adults should find much to like here, too.
 It took nearly a decade for this entry to make its way to English-speaking audiences, but it's been well worth the wait.

 - Parents say

 There aren't any reviews yet.
 Be the first to review this title.